TheNewNormal/coreos-osx/README.md

-CoreOS Vagrant GUI for Mac OS X
+CoreOS-Vagrant GUI for Mac OS X
 ============================

 CoreOS Vagrant GUI for Mac OS X is a Mac Status bar App which works like a wrapper around the coreos-vagrant command line tool.